Change Theories: A Teacher's GuideSecondary students aged 12-14 in maroon sweatshirts discuss change theories in an interactive modern classroom

 2. Systematic leadership is paramount for overcoming the high failure rate of educational reforms.
 Kotter's 8-step process provides a robust framework, emphasising the creation of a sense of urgency, building a guiding coalition, and communicating a clear vision to successfully implement and sustain significant changes within a school environment (Kotter, 1996).
 Ignoring any step can jeopardise the entire initiative.

 3. Effective change management prioritises the human experience of transition over the technical aspects of change.
 William Bridges' model distinguishes between change (the external event) and transition (the internal psychological process), identifying three stages: ending, the neutral zone, and new beginnings (Bridges, 1991).
-Supporting staff and pupils through these emotional and psychological shifts is vital for successful adoption of new practices.
+Supporting staff and learners through these emotional and psychological shifts is vital for successful adoption of new practices.

 4. Individual readiness is the bedrock of successful collective change in educational settings.
-The ADKAR model (Awareness, Desire, Knowledge, Ability, Reinforcement) provides a structured approach to ensure individual staff and pupils are prepared for and supported through change, recognising that organisational change only occurs when individuals change (Hiatt, 2006).
+The ADKAR model (Awareness, Desire, Knowledge, Ability, Reinforcement) provides a structured approach to ensure individual staff and learners are prepared for and supported through change, recognising that organisational change only occurs when individuals change (Hiatt, 2006).
 This framework helps leaders diagnose and address specific barriers to adoption.

 Lewin's three-phase change model showing unfreeze, change, and refreeze stages for education